 8. Chic drinks at the Marina Club

 The Marina is a short bus or tram journey from the city centre in the same direction as Valencia’s golden beaches.
-Aim for Las Arena Beach and Malvorrosa promenade for a strip containing seafood restaurants and cocktail bars.
+Aim for Las Arena Beach and Malvorrosa promenade for a strip containing cocktail bars and places to eat.
 The most popular beach venue is simple called The Marina Beach Club.
 Decked out with a pool, a poolside bar and stage, the restaurant bar offers all you’ll need for a beach boogie.
 The vibes from this club give Ibiza a run for its money.

 Marina Beach Club